 Free meals for children ages 1-18

-Pickup time will vary depending on your choice of a Grab & Go location or Limited Meal Delivery location.
+Pickup time varies depending on your choice of a Grab & Go location or Limited Meal Delivery location.

 Parents will be allowed to pick up meals for children if they verify on the order form that they will pick up.
 If parents do not verify on the order form, then children must be present to get a meal.